-Mortgage loans serviced for others are not reported as assets.
-The principal balances of these loans at year end are as follows:
+Mortgage loans serviced for others are not reported as assets on the Consolidated Statements of Financial Condition.
+The principal balances of these loans at December 31 follow:

-2013 2012
+2014 2013

 (In thousands)

-Mortgage loans serviced for :
+Mortgage loans serviced for:

-Fannie Mae \$ 981,031 \$ 948,588
+Fannie Mae \$ 913,863 \$ 981,031

-Freddie Mac 753,143 805,447
+Freddie Mac 748,833 753,143

-Other 111 123
+Other 104 111

-Total \$ 1,734,285 \$ 1,754,158
+Total \$1,662,800 \$1,734,285

-Custodial escrow balances maintained in connection with mortgage loans serviced for others totaled \$20.3 million and \$31.2 million, at December 31, 2013 and 2012, respectively.
+Custodial deposit accounts maintained in connection with mortgage loans serviced for others totaled \$20.9 million and \$20.3 million, at December 31, 2014 and 2013, respectively.

-If we do not remain "Well Capitalized" (see note #20), meet certain minimum capital levels or certain profitability requirements or if we incur a rapid decline in net worth we could lose our ability to sell and/or service loans to these investors.
+If we do not remain well capitalized for regulatory purposes (see note #20), meet certain minimum capital levels or certain profitability requirements or if we incur a rapid decline in net worth, we could lose our ability to sell and/or service loans to these investors.
 This could impact our ability to generate gains on the sale of loans and generate servicing income.
 A forced liquidation of our servicing portfolio could also impact the value that could be recovered on this asset.
 Fannie Mae has the most stringent eligibility requirements covering capital levels, profitability and decline in net worth.
-Fannie Mae requires seller/servicers to be "Well Capitalized."
+Fannie Mae requires seller/servicers to be well capitalized for regulatory purposes.
 For the profitability requirement, we cannot record four or more consecutive quarterly losses and experience a 30% decline in net worth over the same period.
 Finally, our net worth cannot decline by more than 25% in one quarter or more than 40% over two consecutive quarters.
 The highest level of capital we are required to maintain is at least \$2.5 million plus 0.25% of loans serviced for Freddie Mac.